 When I was younger, I worked long hours in retail and hospitality.
 I paid my own way through university, relying on penalty rates to get by.
 Having worked in health and community services, I know how important ensuring health services are there when we need them.
 Hospital treatment must be well funded and available when we need it.
 I believe Tasmanians deserve well-resourced preventative health care services.
 Hospital treatment must be well funded and available when we need it.
 I believe Tasmanians deserve well resourced preventative health care services.

-I love the vibrancy of our communities in Denison.
+I love the vibrancy of our communities in Clark.
 I am determined to make sure no one gets left behind.
 I am passionate about health and community services, easing cost of living pressures including housing affordability and availability, along with secure and reliable jobs.
-I will work alongside Rebecca White and the Labor team to put people first.
+I will work for Tasmanians alongside Rebecca White and the Labor team.